 I recommend that you try this yourself.
 If you run into problems, let me know.
 Here’s a step-by-step guide to how you can solve this exercise in JFLAP:

-• Select the Attribute Editor icon (mouse pointer on the toolbar).
-Right click state q0 and check the Initial box.
+- Select the Attribute Editor icon (mouse pointer on the toolbar).
+Right click state

-• Right click state the final state(s) and check the Final box.
+box. - Right click state the final state(s) and check the

 JFLAP: